timofeysie/nextjs-markdown-blog/writings/red-green-refactor-repeat-dojo.md

 ### About the stack

-We will be using React with TypeScript and Jest for this exercise.
-I come from an Angular/Java background, but find React a great simple way to get started with web apps, and simple in this complex world is something even greater.
+We will be using React with TypeScript and Jest for an example exercise in the next article.
+Here I will give some details about what the starting point for that looks like.

 The vanilla JavaScript approach uses a basic test runner made by Kynan that is even simpler.
 All you do is open the index.html file in the browser and edit the test and function files and refresh.
 That in itself is refreshingly simple.

+** to do - vanilla test runner stackblitz example **

 I code for work, so for me, using React/TS/Jest is similar to a regular frontend work environment and makes sense for the kind of practice I want to do.